Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 back to re-sign because the first contract ended in December.
 It turns out December is a *terrible* month for finding new work.
 I panicked, rookie move.
 Thankfully we have had great clients since.
-That's not to say we haven't dodge potentially bad clients from time to time.
+That's not to say we haven't had to dodge potentially bad clients from time to time.

 Some clients are just bad, but many are just "bad for us".
 Those two statements are very diffirent and recognizing the difference is